 When to Start

-- List any personal contacts whom you know on the college campus, including staff or faculty.
+- Any personal contacts whom you know on the college campus, including staff or faculty

 - Why should the campus sponsor this program?

-- How will it help students who attend?
+- How will the workshop help students who attend?

 - What will participants learn?

 - How is $tart $mart different from what campuses already offer?

 - What are the costs of the workshop, and who may be able to help defray those costs?

 (And review our $tart $mart FAQ to brush up on your answers!)

 Step 3: Ask Your Leads for a Meeting

 E-mail or call each of the contacts on your list to set up a meeting to discuss the benefits of having a $tart $mart salary negotiation workshop on campus.
 The key to securing sites for workshops is to fully understand and communicate the significance of the $tart $mart workshop.
 Be clear that this is a workshop and that it is about salary negotiation and not about résumé writing or job interviewing skills.
 Put your salient points in your own words.